Daniel-Krueger/daniel-krueger.github.io/_posts/2023-11-25-i-love-webcon-bps-01-04.md

 # Part 1: 99% Low-code/no-code implementation 1% high code

-{% include gallery id="gallery_Part01" caption="99% Low-code/no-code implementation 1% high code" %}
+{% include gallery id="gallery_Part01" caption="Carousel: 99% Low-code/no-code implementation 1% high code" %}
 I’m using WEBCON BPS since 2018 to digitize processes which require human interactions.
 Each platform provided the following things out of the box, so that one can focus more on delivering value instead of doing 'chores':

 - Data layer for storing/retrieving the data